27+ Crucial Financial Statistics (2021 Update)

 Financial Fraud Statistics

 Similarly, it is also important to note that the number of total account takeovers has tripled during 2017, as compared to 2016.
 This means that fraudsters are hard at work in their attempt to gather personal data about their next victim.
 It is essential for the financial and identity markets to introduce stronger security measures.
-Luckily, research and development are being carried out where technologies like the blockchain are proving their worth, according to financial fraud statistics.
+Luckily, research and development are being carried out where technologies like the blockchain are proving their worth combating the prevailing financial fraud in the US.

 Statistics showcase that 130,928 reports concerning credit card fraud have been made during 2018.
 In comparison, only 38,967 reports concerning tax fraud were made during the same timeframe.
 However, it is important to point out that credit card fraud generally concerns the creation of new accounts.
 On the other hand, credit card fraud on existing accounts is considerably less prevalent, granted that only 32,329 reports were made during 2018, as outlined by several average American financial statistics.

-- Roughly 5 million of the elderly people are financially-abused yearly in the United States.
+Roughly 5 million elderly people are financially-abused yearly in the United States.

 This grim statistic points out a fact that experts have been highlighting for years.
 The elderly population is considerably more prone to financial fraud and financial abuse, given their inexperience with the new financial technologies.
 In the US, it is estimated that from these 5 million cases, law enforcement only learns about and deals with approximately 1 in 25 cases, as pinpointed by elder financial abuse statistics.
 Solutions are, therefore, required to slow down this trend.